nadiahpk/inferring-undiscovered-species-extinctions/README.md

 **Abstract**

+Extinction is a key issue in the assessment of global biodiversity.
+However, many measures of the rate of extinction neglect to account for species that went extinct before they could be discovered.
 The highly developed island city-state of Singapore has one of the best-documented tropical floras in the world.
+This presents a unique opportunity to estimate the total rate of local floristic extinctions, after accounting for sampling effort and crypto-extinctions.
-We collated museum and herbarium records of plant collections in Singapore since 1796, with the goal of estimating the total extinction rate since 1822.
-Our database includes 2090 native species, of which 501 (24%) are now apparently locally extinct.
-We used a statistical model and two inference techniques -- classical and Bayesian -- to estimate the number of undetected extinctions.
-We estimate that between 319 and 544 additional species went extinct before they were ever discovered, suggesting a total extinction rate of 34--37%.
-These numbers serve to illustrate the magnitudes of local species loss that can be expected in the tropics as extensive development continues.
+We collated herbaria records of plant collections in Singapore with the goal of estimating the total extinction rate since 1822.
+Our database includes 2076 native species, of which 464 (22%) are now apparently locally extinct.
+We used a statistical model and two inference techniques -- classical and Bayesian -- to estimate the number of undiscovered extinctions.
+We estimate that between 304 and 412 additional species went extinct before they could be discovered, suggesting a total extinction rate of 32--35%.
+These numbers serve to illustrate the possible magnitudes of local species loss that can be expected in the tropics as extensive development continues.

 ## About the repository